ijru/archive/README.md

   confident that the link will continue to work.
 * **Redundant**: The archive should strive to create copies of itself with organisations who's goal is archiving.
+* **Unbiased**: The archive should strive to create an accurate record of all past and future rope skipping organisations, with a priority on international ones.

 ## Contributing